Teh Tarik (Delicious Frothy, Milky Tea)

 Instructions

-• Pour the boiling water onto the tea leaves and leave to steep for 4 minutes.
+• Pour the boiling water onto the tea leaves, add the spices and ginger if using, and leave to steep for 4 minutes.

 • Strain and stir in the condensed milk and evaporated milk, if using.